 Graham Fransella has had over fifty solo shows across Australia as well as Europe.
-He has been exhibiting with Beaver Galleries since 1993, including seven solo exhibitions and representation at the Melbourne Art Fair.
-His work has been selected for the Archibald, Wynne, Sulman and Dobell Drawing Prizes at the Art Gallery of NSW and he has won the Trustrees Watercolour Prize five times, most recently in 2011.
+He has been exhibiting with Beaver Galleries since 1993, including twelve solo exhibitions and representation at the Melbourne Art Fair.
+His work has been selected for the Archibald, Wynne, Sulman and Dobell Drawing Prizes at the Art Gallery of NSW and he has won the Trustees Watercolour Prize five times, most recently in 2011.
 Graham’s work is represented in numerous public collections including the National Gallery of Australia, National Gallery of Victoria, Queensland Art Gallery, Parliament House and Artbank.